-- Pancetta – a salt-cured meat that you can dice into small pieces, it’s flavor is intense, so a little goes a long way
+- Pancetta – a salt-cured meat that you dice into small pieces, it’s flavor is intense, so a little goes a long way

 - Cinnamon – the surprise ingredient that really improves this dish.

-- Heavy cream – this recipe needs the fat from heavy cream to create the decadent texture.
+- Heavy cream – carbonara needs the fat from heavy cream to create the decadent texture.

-- Parmesan cheese – a must for any Italian dish, don’t use the pre-grated packets, it won’t melt as well and does not have as much flavor as fresh grated.
+- Parmesan cheese – a must for any Italian dish, don’t use the pre-grated packages, it won’t melt as well and does not have as much flavor as fresh grated.

-- Fresh chives – a mild but delicious herb that adds a pop of flavor.
+- Fresh chives – a mild but delicious herb that adds a pop of flavor – these are optional.

-This pancetta pasta is guaranteed to become a family favorite.
+Pancetta pasta is guaranteed to become a family favorite.
 A pinch of cinnamon adds a hint of sweetness without adding any sugar and is a great compliment to the salty pancetta.
-As much as you’ll want to make it every day, it does have heavy cream, so, some restraint is called for!
+As much as I want to make this every day, it does have heavy cream, so, I try to restrain myself.

 How to cook fresh pasta

-If you are using fresh pasta, it won’t take near as long to cook as dried pasta.
-It will only take about 1-3 minutes, so watch it closely so that you don’t over cook the pasta.
-No one wants mushy fettuccine.
+If you’re using fresh pasta, it won’t take nearly as long to cook as dried pasta.
+It will only take about 1-3 minutes, watch it closely so that you don’t over cook the pasta.
+No one wants mushy pasta.
 Dried pasta will take about 10 minutes.
 Make sure you add a good handful of salt to the water and bring it to a full boil before adding the pasta.

-Cook the pancetta in a large pan until crisp and add cinnamon.
+Cook the pancetta in a large skillet until crisp and add cinnamon.